anissa-rizkiana/Airdrop_Hunter_Behavior/README.md

 ---

-# 🧠 Airdrop Hunter Behavior in Web3 Creator Reward Platforms
+# 🧠 Rewards, Effort, and Uncertainty: An Exploratory Analysis of Web3 Creator Participation

 An exploratory + quantitative research project analyzing how reward structures and participation friction influence small creators in Web3 ecosystems.